-S&P 500 adds to record as health care stocks climb
+S&P 500 drifts around record as health care stocks climb

 The two sides are continuing to talk, but uncertainty is high on what will come of it.
 China on Tuesday promised more improvements in conditions for foreign companies, which has been a key factor in the trade dispute.
 But it also separately accused the U.S. of “economic bullying behavior” after U.S. regulators cited security threats while proposing to slash funding for Chinese equipment in U.S. telecommunications networks.

-OVERSEAS MARKETS: Britain’s FTSE 100 fell 0.6% as it became clear that the country will head to another general election to solve its political impasse over Brexit.
-Germany’s DAX was close to flat, and the CAC 40 in Paris was up 0.1%.
+OVERSEAS MARKETS: Britain’s FTSE 100 fell 0.5% as it became clear that the country will head to another general election to solve its political impasse over Brexit.
+Germany’s DAX fell 0.1% and the CAC 40 in Paris was little changed.

 In Asia, Japan’s Nikkei 225 index gained 0.5%.
 The Hang Seng in Hong Kong lost 0.4%, and the Shanghai Composite index dropped 0.9%.